 Uber's trucking unit to buy Transplace for US$2.25 billion

-Uber Technologies Inc said on Thursday its freight unit will buy transportation logistics company Transplace for about US$2.25 billion.

-REUTERS -Uber Technologies Inc said on Thursday its trucking unit would buy transportation logistics company Transplace for about US$2.25 billion from private equity firm TPG Capital.
+SAN FRANCISCO: Uber Technologies said on Thursday (Jul 22) that its trucking unit would buy transportation logistics company Transplace for about US$2.25 billion from private equity firm TPG Capital.

 The deal consists of up to US$750 million in Uber common stock and the remainder in cash, the ride-share company said in a statement.